RSE-Sheffield/nmt-keras/docs/source/installation.rst

 ----------------
 deepQuest can be installed using the python package manager, pip_, via one of several methods.
-We recommend installing within a Conda_ environment and ensuring you are using the latest versions of setuptools and pip. deepQuest supports python versions 3.6, 3.7 and 3.8
+We recommend installing within a Conda_ environment and ensuring you are using the latest versions of setuptools and pip. deepQuest supports python versions 3.6 and 3.7

 1. pip install from remote repo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^